 Each form has a different purpose; we do not want to convey superfluous information to vendors who provide services to the Competition, and we do not want to risk making an error in transcribing information you provide.
 We also find that names are often misspelled on team-provided forms; having names written more than once gives us a better chance to create accurate name badges and certificates before the teams arrive.

 Sorry; everything we do in designing Competition processes is intended to emulate the industry experience.
 In industry, we frequently work on different teams, with people and managers we do not know.
 The Competition organizers will do their best to keep teams out of a “comfort zone”, so expect each year to have different partner teams and CEOs.

-No; the Competition is only for High School students.
-If students are in their final year of high school during a Qualifying Competition and their team is selected as an ISSDC Finalist, they are permitted to participate in the Finalist Competition even if they have since entered college (this ruling accommodates the Southern Hemisphere school year and students who go directly to college without Summer vacation after their Senior year of high school).
+Not yet; the Competition is currently only for High School students.
+If students are in their final year of high school and their team is selected as a Finalist, they are permitted to participate in the Finalist Competition even if they have since entered college (this ruling accommodates the Southern Hemisphere school year and students who go directly to college without Summer vacation after their Senior year of high school).
 Please respect eligibility requirements specified on the Competition Home Page.

-Absolutely; the Competition organizers have already provided materials that two Universities have adapted for classroom applications.
+Yes, although permission must be requested because the materials are copyrighted.
+The Competition organizers have already provided materials that two Universities have adapted for classroom applications.
 The Competition organizers do, however, suggest that classes address not only technical issues involved in the Competition scenarios, but also management, teamwork, and presentation skills that will be valuable in industry.

 One purpose of Space Settlement Design Competitions is to help high school students determine if an engineering career is the correct choice for them.
 College students have already made that decision.
 Although the Competition is an enlightening learning experience, the Competition organizers choose to invest their time for high school students.